benscarlson/howto/android.md

 Use Android File Transfer.
 Open MTP does not work as well.

 Enable developer options.
-Tap 7 (?) times on Settings -> System Open System, Developer options will be in the list
+Go to Settings -> About Phone Tap 7 times on "Build Number"
+Then Open System.
+Developer options will be in the list

 To get Android file transfer to work (on a mac)
 * Enable USB debugging in Developer options
+* Make sure to open the notification section and select file transfer
 * Make sure Preview, Dropbox, some others are turned off